StartOut Index Methodology

 We summed the counted or estimated number of founders for each metro and state.
 We also calculate the scalar population per 100K for each metro and state.
 The entrepreneurial rate is the sum of the founders divided by population per 100K:

-We had originally calculated outputs for each of our target populations (All, Women, and LGBTQ Entrepreneurs) for every state and qualifying metro, but due to the large amount of undocumented data from 2010 especially for LGBTQ+ entrepreneurs, it was impossible to produce reliable estimations for funding, jobs, patents, and exits for each target population.
-Working with all entrepreneur data gives us a more robust dataset.
-In the spirit of finding inclusive policies that help everybody, we care about how our policy data affects the output of the state, not how the data affects female or LGTQ+ entrepreneurs.
+We had originally calculated outputs for each of our target populations (All, Women, and LGBTQ+ founders) for every state and qualifying metro, but due to the large amount of undocumented data from 2010 especially for LGBTQ+ founders, it was impossible to produce reliable estimations for funding, jobs, patents, and exits for each target population.Ā Working with all founder data gives us a more robust dataset.Ā In the spirit of finding inclusive policies that help everybody, we care about how our policy data affects the output of the state, not how the data affects women or LGBTQ+ founders.

-In order to mitigate this compounding effect, we eliminated using the total aggregate values of funding, jobs, and exits from our target features due to their logarithmic distribution.
-Using totals conflated two things: counts of entrepreneurs and actual units of interest, so we broke the totals back down to their means and founder_count.
+In order to mitigate this compounding effect, we eliminated using the total aggregate values of funding, jobs, and exits from our target features due to their logarithmic distribution.Ā Using totals conflated two things: counts of founders and actual units of interest.Ā

-Our total funding and job estimates are calculated from the following equations:
+Our total funding and job estimates are derived from our estimates of mean funding and job multiplied by the founder count within a geographic area, and they are calculated from the following equations:

-Our new founder estimates are calculated by multiplying the entrepreneurship rate with the scalar value of population per 100000:
+Our new founder estimates are calculated by multiplying the entrepreneurship rate with the population per 100,000 in a particular area:

 Sparse Principal Component Analysis Model